Ocmulgee Blacksmiths

 Scholarships

-3. Scholarship must be used within one year of the drawing date, unless an extension is approved by the Scholarship Committee.
+5. Scholarship must be used within the calendar year following the drawing, unless an extension is approved by the Scholarship Committee.

-8. No more than half of the scholarship amount will be paid until completion of all scholarship obligations.
-Once the class is approved by the Scholarship Committee, recipient can request 1/2 of the scholarship monies before attending the school.
+11. No more than half of the scholarship amount will be paid until completion of all scholarship obligations.
+Once the class is approved by the Scholarship Committee, recipient can request 1/2 of the scholarship money before attending the school.
 The second half will be paid upon completion of ALL scholarship obligations.

 (For full guidance on qualification and obligation Criteria reference the OBG Scholarship Guidelines below)